kriserickson/solace-battleship/codelab.md

 Our goal is to build a working version of Battleship.

-- We'll start by building a simple version of Battleship
+- We'll start by building battleship implemented entirely on the client side
-- Then, we'll add a dashboard for our game and add in security mechanisms
-- And finally, we'll separate our game logic into a Spring Cloud Streams powered backend application
+- And then, we'll separate our game logic into a Spring Cloud Stream powered backend application

 By the end of this Codelab, you should have a high level understanding of how to build a secure application that handles session based interactions between multiple stateless clients.
 You'll see how you can quickly build single-purpose microservices to handle events, and how you can manage distributed applications that share a common state.